-Weaknesses in the post-the post-the post-keynesian approach.
+Weaknesses in the post-Keynesian approach

+Two important criticisms can be made of the post-Keynesian approach.
 The first is that by focusing only on macro and sectoral-level flows, the approach misses out important micro-level interactions and phenomena.
 The second is that the demand-driven approach cannot answer questions about what determines long-run economic development.
 The approach in E3ME is to integrate insights from complexity economics.
 In this way, we find that the two issues are quite closely linked.

-Microfoundations and complexity Historically there has been a strong divide between micro and macro level analysis that has only been bridged by imposing strong assumptions about agent homogeneity and rational behaviour.
+Microfoundations and complexity

+Historically there has been a strong divide between micro and macro level analysis that has only been bridged by imposing strong assumptions about agent homogeneity and rational behaviour.
 The lack of 'micro-foundations' in the E3ME approach is one of the main criticisms of E3ME put forward by neoclassical economists.
 The criticism that E3ME does not have strong microfoundations is technically correct but is weak as the micro-foundations utilised by CGE and DSGE models are founded on the assumptions noted above.
 King (2012) provides a good overview of the issue.